 Richmond – or East Sheen as it is also known – is a lovely suburban area in South West London.
 Nestled between the River Thames and Richmond Park, Richmond has a village feel despite technically being in the capital city and the majority of its residents are families and retired people.
 Away from the high streets, Richmond property is comprised mainly of residential properties from pretty Georgian cottages to statuesque and Edwardian villas, post-war apartment blocks and contemporary luxury developments.

-We asked our expert Sales Manager, Stuart Bunce MNAEA to give us a quick rundown of what’s on the type of homes that East Sheen is renowned for...
+We asked our expert Sales Manager, Stuart Bunce MNAEA to give us a quick rundown on the type of homes that East Sheen is renowned for...

 Houses in Richmond London